esa/spacecreator/tests/manual/qgenc/ia5stringparamfunction.md

 Results:

-* Project build fails with error:
+* Project should succesfully build and run.

-For type MyIA5String:
-    IA5String and types that depend on them cannot be used as a parameter.
-    Use OCTET STRINGs instead!
-    (file dataview/dataview-uniq.asn, line 5)
+* It should display the "Output: bcdef" message in a loop informing about the QGen function output.
+* No "assertion failed" info should appear.